frain-dev/convoy-php/README.md

 #### Creating an Application

 An application represents a user's application trying to receive webhooks.
-Once you create an application, you'll receive an `app_id` that you should save and supply in subsequent API calls to perform other requests such as creating an event.
+Once you create an application, you'll receive a `uid` that you should save and supply in subsequent API calls to perform other requests such as creating an event.

 ```php
 $appData = ["name" => "my_app", "support_email" => "support@myapp.com"];